Associate Director, Milken Scholars Program

-If you are a dynamic self-starter with a passion for enhancing the academic careers of lifelong leaders and have been searching for the opportunity to move to a nonprofit with decades of influence traversing disciplines and geography, the Associate Director for Milken Scholars offers an exciting career opportunity for you to interact and influence the most talented young leaders in our country.
-The candidate should be someone who would be committed to supporting the academic, personal, and professional goals of these outstanding Scholars.
+If you are a dynamic self-starter with a passion for enhancing the academic and professional careers of lifelong leaders and have been searching for the opportunity to serve in a leadership role in a nonprofit with decades of influence traversing disciplines and geography, the Associate Director for Milken Scholars offers an exciting career opportunity to interact and influence the most talented young leaders in our country.
+The candidate should be someone who would be committed to supporting academic, personal, and professional goals of these outstanding Lifelong Leaders.

-The job description is below.
-All qualified applicants should send an applicant statement as defined below and current resume with salary history, and the names, titles, and phone numbers of three references to Mark Lopezat email@example.com.
+All qualified applicants should send an applicant statement as defined below and current resume with names, titles, and phone numbers of three references.
 These references would not be contacted without your knowledge.
 Position will remain open until filled.

-Prepare a statement of one page or less in which you illustrate how your experience and skills will contribute to the Scholars program and people, and the unique qualities you could bring to the position as described in this document.
+Prepare a statement in which you illustrate how your experience and skills will contribute to the Scholars program and people, and the unique qualities you could bring to the position as described in this document.

 Dr. Jane Foley, Director, Milken Scholars Program

-The Associate Director Position helps to meet the Milken Scholars Program’s long term goals, holds key responsibilities within the annual program cycles and leads daily operational duties.
-It is composed of three highly-integrated components: Internal and External Communication, Scholar Case Management, and Program Content Development.
+The Associate Director Position helps meet the Milken Scholars Program’s short and long term goals, and holds key leadership responsibilities within the annual program cycles, daily operational duties, and all aspects of support for Alumni Scholars.

-- Foster connections with other Milken initiatives within the Milken Institute, Milken Family Foundation, Prostate Cancer Foundation, and the Milken Educator Awards Network, helping to secure strategic program goals and opportunities for Scholar involvement.
+- Foster connections with other Milken initiatives within the Milken Institute, Milken Family Foundation, Prostate Cancer Foundation to secure opportunities for Scholar involvement.

 - Assist program business development efforts in fostering long-term strategic partnerships.